Menu Icon

 Counselling is a form of talk therapy that focuses on helping individuals address specific issues or problems.
 It is usually a short-term treatment, lasting anywhere from 6 to 20 sessions, depending on the severity of the problem and the professional's approach.
 The mental health professional will work with you to identify your goals and develop a plan for achieving them.
 The focus is on helping you make positive changes in your life, such as improving relationships, coping with stress, or overcoming a challenge.

-You can seek counselling from a range of mental health professionals in India including social workers, psychiatrists, and therapists.
-As it is a short form of talk therapy, it is typically used to help individuals that have a relatively less severe problems.
+You can seek counselling from a range of mental health professionals in India, including social workers, psychiatrists, and therapists.
+As it is a short form of talk therapy, it is typically used to help individuals who have relatively less severe problems.

-Therapy, on the other hand, is a broader term that encompasses many types of mental health treatment, and this includes counselling.
+Therapy, on the other hand, is a broader term that encompasses many types of mental health treatment, including counselling.
 Therapy can be short-term, focusing on specific problems, or it can be long-term, exploring deeper, underlying issues.

 The goal of therapy is to help you achieve greater self-awareness and to improve your emotional and psychological well-being.
 A licensed therapist will be able to help you become self-reliant to deal with your problems.
 The term ‘therapy’ is not used regularly in India - people often mistake therapists for ‘counsellors’, even though therapists undertake much more intensive mental health concerns while also providing counselling services for short-term, mild mental health concerns.

 Please remember to check the credentials of the mental health professional you’re seeking treatment from.
-It is important for them to have the right background and education.
+They need to have the right background and education.
 Mental health problems are serious, and in the hands of an unqualified person, a lot of things can go wrong.
-Make sure to check their education - for therapists, at least an MA/M.Sc. in clinical or counselling psychology, or a MPhil; for psychiatrists MBBS followed by an MD in Psychiatry.
+Ensure that their education meets the required standards - for therapists, a minimum of an MA/M.Sc. in clinical or counselling psychology, or an MPhil; for psychiatrists, an MBBS followed by an MD in Psychiatry.
 Try to enquire whether they are licensed or are seeking licensure from RCI, the Rehabilitation Council of India, which is the regulatory body for mental health professionals in India.

 Also read: How Therapy Can Help Adults With ADHD